laniricky/100-Days-Challenge/README.md

 - If you have suggestions or improvements, create a pull request.

 ## Progress Tracking 📊
-I will be keeping a log of my daily progress in this README and my individual project folders.
+I will be keeping a log of my daily progress in this README and in the individual project folders.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.